OliverZ-dot/OliverZ-dot/README.md

-👋 Hi, I’m @OliverZ-dot , a senior student in Northeastern University (CN).
+👋 Hi, I’m @OliverZ-dot , a senior student in Northeastern University (CN), major in Computer Security

 👀 I’m interested in AI+Security+Robot